ok315/BSDSF23A015-OS-A01/REPORT.md

 Symbols like mystrlen, mystrcpy etc. are present, indicating that the static library's functions are fully included in the final executable.

 Implication: In static linking, all the required functions from the library are copied into the executable at compile/link time.
 The final binary contains everything it needs to run independently of the library files.

+--------Feature 04---------

+### 1. What is Position-Independent Code (-fPIC) and why is it required for shared libraries?

+Position-Independent Code (PIC) is machine code that executes correctly regardless of its memory address.

+When creating shared libraries (.so), the library can be loaded at any address in memory by the operating system.

+Using the -fPIC flag ensures that all function calls and data accesses use relative addressing instead of absolute addresses, making the library suitable for dynamic linking.

+Without -fPIC, the shared library could only be loaded at a fixed address, which is unsafe and inefficient for multi-process use.

+### 2. Difference in file size between static and dynamic clients

+The static client (client_static) is larger because all library code is copied directly into the executable at compile time.

+The dynamic client (client_dynamic) is smaller because it only contains references to the shared library, which is loaded at runtime.

+This difference exists because dynamic linking allows multiple programs to share a single copy of the library in memory, reducing disk and memory usage.

+### 3. LD_LIBRARY_PATH and why it was necessary

+LD_LIBRARY_PATH is an environment variable that tells the OS loader where to look for shared libraries at runtime.

+Our client_dynamic executable initially failed because the OS could not find libmyutils.so in its default library paths (/lib, /usr/lib, etc.).

+By setting LD_LIBRARY_PATH to include the project’s lib/ directory, the loader could locate the shared library and successfully run the program.

+This demonstrates that the dynamic loader is responsible for resolving library paths at runtime, and the programmer or user may need to provide hints when using custom library locations.